pilotmoon/popclipweb/site/dev/icons.md

 ## SF Symbols icons

-Apple [SF Symbols](https://developer.apple.com/sf-symbols/) are included on macOS 11.0 and above.
-The icon catalog can be viewed by installig Apple's the SF Symbols app on your Mac.
+Apple [SF Symbols](https://developer.apple.com/sf-symbols/) are available on macOS 11.0 and above.
+The icon catalog can be viewed by installing Apple's SF Symbols app on your Mac.

 The format is `iconify:<symbol identifier>`.